pipeline-tools/gusty-demo/README.md

 This is a demo of how the [gusty package](https://github.com/chriscardillo/gusty) works with [Airflow](https://airflow.apache.org/) to assist in the organization, construction, and management of DAGs, tasks, dependencies, and operators.
+It requires that you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.

 ## Running the demo